LeventeKalman02/Project-Interstellar-Vendetta/README.md

 ## Game Setting
+The Game Is Set in a Futuristic Distopian Sci-Fi world.

-## Issues & Bugs Faced During Development-
+## Issues & Bugs Faced During Development